Winston Groom

 Winston Francis Groom Jr. (March 23, 1943 – September 17, 2020) was an American author.
 He is best known for his best-selling novel Forrest Gump (1986), which became a 1990s cultural phenomenon after being adapted as the film of the same name directed by Robert Zemeckis and starring Tom Hanks.
 After the film was released, gaining a high box office and winning numerous awards, Groom's novel sold more than one million copies worldwide.
 Groom wrote a sequel, Gump & Co., published in 1995.
 His last novel was El Paso (2016).

-Groom wrote a total of fifteen nonfiction works on such varied subjects as the American Civil War and World War I, including five multiple biographies.
+Groom wrote a total of fifteen nonfiction works on such varied subjects as the American Civil War and World War I, including five biographies.

 Early life and education

 Winston Francis Groom Jr. was born in Washington, D.C., the son of Ruth (Knudsen), an English teacher, and Winston Francis Groom Sr., a lawyer at the Pentagon.
 His family returned to Mobile, Alabama, where the senior Groom practiced law.

 Groom was raised in Mobile County, Alabama, where he attended the private University Military School (now known as UMS-Wright Preparatory School).
 His earliest ambition was to become a lawyer like his father.
 Groom attended the University of Alabama, where he became a member of Delta Tau Delta International Fraternity and the Army ROTC.
 While serving as a literary editor in college, he settled on a new ambition: to become a writer.
 He graduated with Omicron Delta Kappa honors in 1965.

 Groom served in the U.S. Army from 1965 to 1967, including a tour of duty in the Vietnam War (from 1966 to 1967).
 Most of his service time was spent with the Fourth Infantry Division.